GM files 200,000 pages of documents about recall to safety agency

 Valukas was the court-appointed examiner in the Lehman Brothers bankruptcy.
 His probe resulted in a report in 2010 that detailed the causes of the firm's spectacular collapse.

-The automaker has said it would take a charge of $750 million in the first quarter, mostly for the recalls announced in that period, including ones linked to the defective ignition switch.
-That was increased from $300 million.
+The automaker has said it would take a charge of $750 million (452 million pounds) in the first quarter, mostly for the recalls announced in that period, including ones linked to the defective ignition switch.
+That was increased from $300 million (180 million pounds).

 On Thursday, GM said in documents filed with the U.S. Securities and Exchange Commission it will also take a $400 million charge in the first quarter because of currency changes in Venezuela.